Kerwhizz: Reception

 British psychologist Aric Sigman refers to Kerwhizz as a perfect example of what television makers claim is educational, despite his insistence to the contrary.
-Sigman goes on to say that "the phrase 'educational television' was, of course, invented by people who make television", "to me it's an oxymoron.".

 Lawsuit

-In 2011, cartoonist Michael Mitchell sued the BBC and CBeebies, claiming that Kerwhizz's human CGI characters were based on his own designs for a proposed series called The Bounce Bunch.
-The BBC and CBeebies denied these claims.
-In the England and Wales Patents County Court in December 2011, His Honour Judge Birss, QC found that the Kerwhizz characters did not infringe Mr Mitchell's copyright.
+In 2011, cartoonist Michael Mitchell sued the BBC and CBeebies, claiming that Kerwhizzs human CGI characters were based on his own designs for a proposed series called The Bounce Bunch.
+BBC and CBeebies denied these claims, pointing out that any similarities between the characters were coincidental.
+That December, in the England and Wales Patents County Court, His Honour Judge Birss, QC found that the Kerwhizz characters did not infringe Mr Mitchell's copyright.